sorl/aino-convert/docs/index.rst

 Other valid options:

-- `crop` This will crop the image to the specified dimension, not that if you really want it to crop be sure to use the `^` modifier.
+- `crop` This will crop the image to the specified dimension, note that if you really want it to crop as expected be sure to use the `^` modifier.

 - `colorspace=value` Set the image colorspace, see `colorspace`_